 - I will start getting A*’s on all my exams

 That is just not realistic.
-First of all most of habits have many steps to them.
+First of all most habits have many steps to them.
 If you want to lose weight, you must start exercising, eating healthy and if you are very serious probably start counting macros and maybe doing food prep.
 That is four habits (if you are going really hardcore) that you want/have to change.
 It won’t all happen in one night.
 So if on top of that you have 50 other habits with each of them having 2-3 sub-habits.
 Boy, are you in for hell!
 And you will fail.
 Trust me, been there done that.

 The more you do in a day that will cause you resistance, the more likely you are to give up after say 2 hours.
-This issue also ties into trying to change a huge thing in your life like the example of losing weight; it is technically just one goal.
+This issue also ties into trying to change a huge thing in your life as the example of losing weight; it is technically just one goal.
 But if you have never climbed a mountain you wouldn’t start your goal by climbing Mount Everest.
 So why do that with your habits?

 If we are only thinking about the outcome, we will never be motivated by the process.
 You will not change your life around in one day.
 And some days you will probably not do anything towards your goal and that will suck.
 It is the reality though.
 If you are only waiting to see how your life is magically transformed, you will never reach your goal, because you feel defeated before you properly get started.